VirtusLab/git-machete-intellij-plugin/README.md

 If a given branch is not in sync with its remote, you can reset it to point to the exact same commit as the remote.
 From the right-click context menu, select `Reset Branch to Remote`.<br/>
-This action performs `git reset --keep` under the hood. `--keep`, as opposed to `--hard`, keeps your uncommitted changes safe from getting overwritten.
+When resetting the current branch, this action performs `git reset --keep` under the hood.
+The `--keep` option, as opposed to `--hard`, keeps your uncommitted changes safe from getting overwritten.

 ![](docs/reset.gif)
 </details>